Performance guarantees for model-based Approximate Dynamic Programming in continuous spaces: Dynamic Programming (DP) Formulation

-The optimal Value function, $V^\ast:\mcal{X} \rightarrow \rdim{}$, characterizes the solution of the stochastic optimal control problem.
-It represents the cost-to-go from any state of the system if the optimal control policy is played.
-The optimal Value function is the solution of the Bellman equation \cite{bellman_1952_theory},
+We now re-cast the stochastic optimal control problem in the dynamic programming formulation.
+The value function $\smash{V^\ast:\mcal{X} \rightarrow \rdim{}}$ represents the optimal cost-to-go from any state of the system if the optimal control policy is played, and is the solution of the Bellman equation \cite{bellman_1952_theory},

-which holds for all $\xinX$.
-The operator $\mcal{T}$ is the well known Bellman operator, and the $\mcal{T}_u$ operator is equivalent but without the minimization over $u$.